XianguiKang/ModuleQNN/README.md

     python caffe_client.py forensics unique_client_identifier server_ip_addr -gpu 0
     ```

-The top CNN (ModuleQNN-A) for multi-purpose forensics and detection of processing history are stored in the `ModuleQNN-A` folder.
+The top CNN (ModuleQNN-A) for multi-purpose forensics and detection of processing history are stored in the `ModuleQNN-A_CNN` folder.

 ## citation